Tecktron/html-partials-compiler/README.md

 - `cond` - An _optional_ attribute containing a comma separated list of conditions.
 -

 The `cond` work by converting the list of conditions passed in to an array.
-This is also true for the attribute in the `<partial>`.
+This is also true for the attribute in the `<!partial>`.
 The arrays are then matched against each other for a common value and if found, the partial will be included.
 If not, it will be removed.
-Here's an example of using a cond, using passing in: `--cond debug` will render `<partial src='...' cond='debug,staging'>`, however, `<partial src='...' cond='prod,staging'>` would just be removed since the debug cond is not fulfilled.
+Here's an example of using a cond, using passing in: `--cond debug` will render `<!partial src='...' cond='debug,staging'>`, however, `<!partial src='...' cond='prod,staging'>` would just be removed since the debug cond is not fulfilled.

 If no `--cond` parameters are pass in, all `cond` attributes will be ignored and all partials will be included.